 A. If you’re reading this, you’re ready.
 Thousands of centers all over the U.S. are waiting to help you finish your diploma.
 Best of all, many of the centers are completely free.

 Yes, you might have to juggle class and studying with work, kids and other responsibilities.
 Just remember — almost everyone who has earned a high school equivalency diploma (over 19 million adults) had to go through the same thing.
 You will have support.
 No one gets a diploma alone.

-A. To get started, use the ZIP code finder above to find free adult education classes near you, or text CLASS to 97779.
+A. To get started, use the ZIP code finder to find free adult education classes near you.
 Either way, the path toward your high school equivalency diploma starts here.

-A. Once you find your local adult education center using the ZIP code finder above, simply contact them.
+A. Once you find your local adult education center using the ZIP code finder, simply contact them.
 They’ll help you register for the classes that are right for you.

 A. No one gets a diploma alone.
 When the time is right, your teachers will help you take some practice tests so you know exactly what to expect from the real thing.

 A. No. The high school equivalency tests can only be taken in person at an authorized testing center.
 If you see a test on the Internet that claims to be a certified high school equivalency test and does not require you to take the test at an official testing center, it is not a legitimate program.

 A. There are three different high school equivalency tests, but they will all provide you with the same credential.
 Depending on where you live, you will need to take either the GED,® HiSET® or TASCTM test to get your high school equivalency credential and finish your diploma.
 You can learn more about the different test info here.
 No matter which test your state uses, your local adult education center will be well prepared to guide you through the process and prepare you to take the test.
 The best way to get started is to use the ZIP code finder and connect with your local center.
 They’ll know all about which tests are offered in your area.